In this article, we will discuss different types of kitchen layouts used in homes and other buildings.

 What Is Kitchen?

 Kitchen is a separate space or a special room in a house, specially meant for cooking.
 Kitchen is one of the most important parts of a house.
-It is used from morning to night.
 From morning breakfast till dinner at night, the kitchen is used all day long.
 Kitchen is constructed in all residential structures.
 It is also present in many commercial oﬃces and establishments nowadays.
-In this article, we will discuss different types of kitchens used in homes and other buildings.

 A kitchen is usually equipped with a stove, a sink, utensils, refrigerator, microwave, dishwasher, facility for hot & cold water, etc. Kitchen is designed in such a way that all of the above listed equipment can easily fit into it.